Fort Hogtown, Florida

 Hogtown, Florida, one of the earliest settlements in Alachua County, was originally a Seminole Indian village where residents raised hogs.
 The settlement was dubbed “Hogtown” by nearby white people who traded with the Indians.
 In the late 1820s, Hogtown became a white settlement as American pioneers occupied Indian land from which the terms of the Treaty of Moultrie Creek had removed the Seminole.

-During the Second Seminole War (1835-42), a settler’s fort called Fort Hogtown was built at Hogtown, and men from the area organized a volunteer company of mounted riflemen.
+During the Second Seminole War (1835-42), a settler’s fort called Fort Hogtown was built at Hogtown, and men from the area organized a mounted rifle company.
 For several months, members of the Guards periodically paraded and patrolled the countryside to protect the inhabitants against Indians.

 In 1854, the town of Gainesville was founded a few miles east of Hogtown.